viniciosanacleto/Porto/README.md

 <a id="Tasks"></a>
 ## Tasks

-The Tasks are the classes that hold the shared business logic between multiple Actions.
+The Tasks are the classes that hold the shared business logic between multiple Actions accross different Containers.

 Every Task is responsible for a small part of the logic.

 Tasks are optional, but in most cases you find yourself in need for them.

-Example: Let's say we have an Action 1 that needs to find a record by its ID from the DB, then fires an Event and pass the record data to it.
+Example: if you have Action 1 that needs to find a record by its ID from the DB, then fires an Event.
-And we have an Action 2 that needs to find the same record by its ID then makes a call to an API and pass the record data to it.
+And you have an Action 2 that needs to find the same record by its ID, then makes a call to an external API.
-Since both actions are performing the "find a record by ID" job, it would be much better to have a task the does this job and returns that record.
+Since both actions are performing the "find a record by ID" logic, we can take that business logic and put it in it's own class, that class is the Task.
+This Task is now reusable by both Actions and any other Action you might create in the future.

-Whenever you see the possibility of reusing a piece of code from an Action, you should put that piece of code in a Task.
+The rule is, whenever you see the possibility of reusing a piece of code from an Action, you should put that piece of code in a Task.
+Do not blindly create Tasks for everything, you can always start with writing all the business logic in an Action and only when you need to reuse it, create an a dedicated Task for it.
+(Refactoring is essential to adapt to the code growth).